vanusy/nengo/docs/improving_performance.rst

 case.

-While the run time is usually the most important aspect, sometimes the memory consumption can be the main problem instead.
+While the run time is usually the most important aspect, sometimes the memory consumption can be the main problem.

 Decoder caching